VincentYing/Fashion-pipeline/README.md

 # Fast Fashion Recognition

-This project sets up and optimizes an image pipeline for classification of clothing items
+This project optimizes an image pipeline for classification of clothing

 #### Motivation